 Recruitment of older persons with memory complaints takes place in primary care practices.
 GP cooperatives in the Nijmegen, Amsterdam, Boxmeer and Arnhem areas have already committed to including practices and patients.
-Follow-up after inclusion will be 30 months.
+Follow-up after inclusion will be 24-30 months.
+For participants enrolled during the final six months of the inclusion period, the follow-up duration will be reduced from 30 months to a minimum of 24 months.